 Mortality rates for the virus are low.
-Pregnant women are most at risk for fatal conditions.
+Pregnant women are most at risk for fatal complications.
 People with suppressed immune systems are more at risk for developing a chronic version of hepatitis E.

 To avoid contracting hepatitis E, be cautious about drinking unsanitary water.